RajCollection/Ionic-app-release-to-playstore/README.md

 Enter your app name, alias, password which you given while generating keystore

-Download release.signin.properties file and Place it in platform/android folder
+Download release.signin.properties file and Place it in platform/android folder: edit that based on your keystore name and alias name with password which you given while generating keystore file

 ### 5. Run release command again